OrianaVenture/VentureValheim/Progression/README.md

 ## Introduction

 This mod is in Beta: Use at your own risk! (make a backup of your data before you update).
-You will likely need to generate a fresh config file.
+Please check the release notes for information about configuration changes after updates.

-World Advancement and Progression lets you fine tune world settings.
-Ideal to use on multiplayer/RP (roleplay) servers to control world advancement.
+Have more control over the world progression.
+Rebalance creatures and items, control skill levels, and manage world and individual player progress!

 ## Features